Back/How I AI

 A detailed AI-generated code review report, displayed in a terminal interface, highlights specific code smells, refactoring suggestions, and UI/UX alignment issues within a project, while podcast hosts discuss the output.

-This is the kind of feedback that prevents small vibe-coded features from degrading the health of a codebase over time.
+This is the kind of review loop that keeps small AI-generated features from quietly accumulating into a messy codebase.

-Once Codex identified the issues, the final step was simple.
-CJ just asked it to make the changes it had suggested.
+After Codex identified the issues, CJ simply asked it to implement the fixes it had recommended.

 great, please make those improvements